 Jan Gordon is the Adult Congenital Heart Disease (ACHD) Clinical Nurse Specialist at the Royal Victoria Hospital.
 Jan has been an invaluable support to the Children’s Heartbeat Trust helping us with her time, advice and guidance as we continue to develop our youth services.
-Having been with us on our last two Summer Blast teens residentials and speaking at our recent Transition Event we thought it was a good time to sit down and find out a little more about Jan.
+Jan has been on our last two Summer Blast teens residential trips and spoke at our recent Transition Event.

 I have never had a job like this one before and I can honestly say that every element of it is satisfying both personally and professionally.
 One of the things that is particularly satisfying is working with our female patients who have always thought they could never have children and to be able to help them actually have a baby.
 I have been privileged to be in the maternity ward at some of these births and some of my most cherished memories are of the joy on their faces when they see their babies.
 Ultimately it’s the very unique and special relationships you form with patients and families that makes it such a rewarding job.

 I am married to Johnny and we have just celebrated our 24th wedding anniversary.
 We have three children – Jack (23), Michael (21) and Claire (18).
 I also have two dogs and a horse which keep me busy.
 Clare is involved in show jumping and competes nationally so I spend a lot of time travelling with her team which is pretty full on but great fun!